pradeep7330484634/jaohodevs-sms-ng/README.md

-# JaihodevsJobs & school project
+# JaihodevsJobs & school project to Define digital solution

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.0.